ed-asriyan/proxy-server/README.md

       ```
 2. Create `vault.txt` file in the repository root.
 Put your vault password file in it. **Make sure that only you have
 permissions to read/write it: `chmod 600 vault.txt`!**
+3. If servers are not configured yet, skip this step and go to "New server setup" section.
+Otherwise if server is already configured, add SSH private key to `id_rsa` file in the root of the local repository. **Make sure that only you have
+permissions to read/write it: `chmod 600 id_rsa`!**

 ## How to update list of SS users
 Users are stored in [encrypted users.yml file](inventory/group_vars/all/users.yml) with the following schema: